EnigmaCurry/d.rymcg.tech/README.md

 ## Command line interaction

-As alluded to earlier, this project offers two ways to control Docker:
+As alluded to earlier, this project offers multiple ways to control
+Docker:

  1. Editing `.env` files by hand, and running `docker compose` commands yourself.
  2. Running `make` targets that edit the `.env` files automatically and runs `docker compose` for you (this is the author's preferred method).
+ 3. Running the `d.rymcg.tech` CLI script, which runs the `make` targets from any working directory.

-Both of these methods are compatible, and they both get you to the same place.
+All of these methods are compatible, and they will all get you to the same place.
 The Makefiles offer a more streamlined approach with a configuration wizard and sensible defaults.
 Most of the sub-project README files reflect the `make` command style for config.
 Editing the